BandaySajid/amplizard/README.md

 ## Prerequisites

-Before you begin, ensure you have met the following requirements:
+Before you get started, please ensure you have the following:

 - Node.js (version 20 or higher)
 - npm (version 9 or higher)
 - Docker (for containerized deployment)
-- Postgres and Redis for Non-docker setup.
+- Postgres and Redis (for non-Docker setup)
+- A Gemini API key from [https://ai.google.dev/](https://ai.google.dev/), which is free for development use.

 ## Installation